-10 Ways to Promote Health and Wellness Topics for Employees
+10 Ways to Promote Health and Wellness Topics for Employees in 2023

 Health and wellness topics for employees need to be promoted in the workplace for the sake of the employees and the company.
 If employees are more engaged in these topics, they are less likely to suffer from mental health disorders, obesity, and other types of health complications.

 “Healthy citizens are the greatest asset any country can have,” former UK Prime Minister Winston Churchill once said.
 Alternatively, you could also say that healthy employees are the greatest asset any company can have.
 The same concept still applies either way.

 According to the Centers for Disease Control and Prevention, over 40% of Americans between 18 and 40 years old experience symptoms of depressive disorder or anxiety disorder.

 Here is a more comprehensive breakdown of their findings as of 2023:

 - 18-29 Years of Age: 39.2%